marlin-codes/HRCF/README.md

 The PyTorch code is ready and if you are interested, feel free to send an email to menglin.yang@outlook.com.
-Code will be publicly released after testing on Huawei mindspore framework.
+Code will be publicly released after testing on mindspore framework.

 Thanks for your interest.